 Most children will begin Year 2 with a secure knowledge of phase 5.
 In the Autumn a recap of phase 5 happens before swiftly moving into phase 6 through SPAG in English lessons.
 In phase 6 the main aim is for children to become more fluent readers and more accurate spellers.
 Children will be able to read many familiar words automatically.
 When they come across unfamiliar words they will in many cases be able to decode them quickly and quietly using their well-developed sounding and blending skills.
 With more complex unfamiliar words they will often be able to decode them by sounding them out.
-Suffixes will be introduced as well as basic grammar strategies.
+They will then begin on the 7 stage format for reading in line with Key Stage 2.